jyellick/obc-docs/protocol-spec.md

 #### 6.3.1.2 login

-The CLI `login` command will login a registered user through the CLI.
-To log in through the CLI, issue the following commands, where `username` is the enrollment ID of a registered user.
-An example is below.
+The CLI `login` command will login a user, that is already registered with the CA, through the CLI.
+To login through the CLI, issue the following command, where `username` is the enrollment ID of a registered user.

 ```
 ./obc-peer login <username>
 ```

+The example below demonstrates the login process for user `jim`.

 ```
 ./obc-peer login jim